 “Why do I see so many ads about Laser Spine Centers?”

 Lasers have always suggested cutting edge and precision.
 It is only natural that the term ‘Laser’ will be an effective marketing tool to capture people’s desire for the newest, best option.

 In truth, lasers have almost zero usefulness in your spine surgery and can actually be harmful.
-The most high tech, least invasive treatment options are readily available at Chattanooga Neurosurgery and Spine.
+The most high tech, least invasive treatment options are readily available at UT Erlanger Neurosurgery Group.